blakewatson/bookmarks/README.md

 - `archives.json` should be created with the following initial content: `[]`
 - The `server` and `archiver` scripts need to have permission to write to your data folder.

-Once you have your credentials in the .env file end your initial data files created, you are ready to install packages and serve the app:
+Once you have your credentials in the `.env` file and your initial data files created, you are ready to install packages and serve the app:

 ```Bash
 npm install